kevinmatthes/libstring/CONTRIBUTING.md

 then their identifiers.
 Thereby, the qualifier `const` is considered part of the type name and, hence, to be shelved in within the "c" section.

-In case the grouping by types should fail due to dependencies of the variable's values, the concerning declaration is be made in another declaration list / declaration block underneath the first one.
+In case the grouping by types should fail due to dependencies of the variables' values, the concerning declaration shall be made in another declaration list / declaration block underneath the first one.
 The second block shall be separated by exactly one blank line from the first one and can be considered the "Block of Declarations of Second Degree" since the first block is required in order to